evandroad/tutorials/markdown/adb-commands.md

 ## #4 Devices

-Show devices attached
+Show devices attached.
 `adb devices`

-Devices (product/model)
+Devices (product/model).
 `adb devices -l`

-Connects to a device through its ip
+Connects to a device through its ip.
 `adb connect ip_address_of_device`

 ## #5 Get version

-Get device android version
+Get device android version.
 `adb shell getprop ro.build.version.release`

 ## #6 Logcat

-Logcat is a command-line tool that dumps a log of system messages
+Logcat is a command-line tool that dumps a log of system messages.
 `adb logcat`

 Clear the parameter -c will clear the current logs on the device.